jdillon/dionysus-example/README.md

 ## Site

-To keep things simple for production and development, the automation will write files into the `src/site/hugo` tree.
+To keep things simple for production and development, build will write files into the `src/site/hugo` directory.

 ### Setup

+**TODO** make a goal to automate this first-time setup

 Prepare `gh-pages` branch: